 The one (and probably only) stand out from DC’s Suicide Squad, Harley Quinn, is leaving her squad members firmly in the dust.
-As well as the forthcoming spin-off movie for the character, a new animated TV series has been commissioned by Warner Bros.
+As well as the forthcoming spin-off movie for the character, a new animated TV series has

 The studio, who will release Harley Quinn, the series on their own DC-branded direct to consumer digital platform, has put in an order for a 26 episode adult animated action comedy series that will be penned by Justin Halpern, Patrick Schumacker and Dean Lorey who all served as executive producers on Powerless.